pvlib/pvlib-python/docs/sphinx/source/contributing/style_guide.rst

 When specifying parameters and their units, please follow these guidelines:

-- Use the recommended parameter name and units by :ref:`nomenclature` where possible.
+- Use the recommended parameter name and units listed in the :ref:`nomenclature` where applicable.
 - Enclose units in square brackets, e.g. ``[W]``.
 - Use unicode superscripts symbols for exponents, e.g. ``m²``.